rishivanukuru/rishivanukuru.github.io/index.md

 _For a higher-level phrasing of my research goals:_

 As a designer and human-computer interaction (HCI) researcher, I build and study new interactive systems that support meaningful forms of collaboration across space and time.
-With new technologies seeking to radically change the way we live and work, often for the worse, I believe we have a responsibility to take a more critical and intentional stance towards design, and _"commit to a possible, by means of resisting the probable"_ ([Stengers, 2017](https://parsejournal.com/article/the-insistence-of-possibles-towards-a-speculative-pragmatism/)).
+With new technologies seeking to radically change the way we live and work, I believe we have a responsibility to take a more critical and intentional stance towards design, and _"commit to a possible, by means of resisting the probable"_ ([Stengers, 2017](https://parsejournal.com/article/the-insistence-of-possibles-towards-a-speculative-pragmatism/)).
 Building upon insights from the allied fields of Science & Technology Studies, Social and Cognitive Sciences, Computer-Supported Cooperative Work, and Philosophy, I design tools for collaboration in the immediate future, and demonstrate _possible_ alternatives to the dominant implementations of systems that use Spatial Computing and AI.

 During my PhD, I've also been fortunate to work with:
 - The [Intentional Meetings](https://www.microsoft.com/en-us/research/project/intentional-meetings/) team at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/), on designing interfaces to support temporal work across meetings with Generative AI (Summer 2024).